metio/terraform-provider-k8s/docs/data-sources/app_terraform_io_module_v1alpha2_manifest.md

 Required:

 - `module` (Attributes) Module source and version to execute. (see [below for nested schema](#nestedatt--spec--module))
-- `organization` (String) Organization name where the Workspace will be created.More information:  - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/organizations
+- `organization` (String) Organization name where the Workspace will be created.
+More information: - https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/organizations
 - `token` (Attributes) API Token to be used for API calls. (see [below for nested schema](#nestedatt--spec--token))
 - `workspace` (Attributes) Workspace to execute the module. (see [below for nested schema](#nestedatt--spec--workspace))

 Optional:

-- `destroy_on_deletion` (Boolean) Specify whether or not to execute a Destroy run when the object is deleted from the Kubernetes.Default: 'false'.
+- `destroy_on_deletion` (Boolean) Specify whether or not to execute a Destroy run when the object is deleted from the Kubernetes.
+Default: 'false'.
-- `name` (String) Name of the module that will be uploaded and executed.Default: 'this'.
+- `name` (String) Name of the module that will be uploaded and executed.
+Default: 'this'.
 - `outputs` (Attributes List) Module outputs to store in ConfigMap(non-sensitive) or Secret(sensitive). (see [below for nested schema](#nestedatt--spec--outputs))
-- `restarted_at` (String) Allows executing a new Run without changing any Workspace or Module attributes.Example: kubectl patch <KIND> <NAME> --type=merge --patch '{'spec': {'restartedAt': '''date -u -Iseconds'''}}'
+- `restarted_at` (String) Allows executing a new Run without changing any Workspace or Module attributes.
+Example: kubectl patch <KIND> <NAME> --type=merge --patch '{'spec': {'restartedAt': '''date -u -Iseconds'''}}'
 - `variables` (Attributes List) Variables to pass to the module, they must exist in the Workspace. (see [below for nested schema](#nestedatt--spec--variables))

 <a id="nestedatt--spec--module"></a>